 Server Infrastructure Problems

-During peak viewing hours, streams become unwatchable due to server overload.
+I tested it at different times of the day, and honestly, it becomes unwatchable during peak viewing hours.
 This suggests the company is trying to maximize profits by cramming too many users onto insufficient hardware.

 Device Compatibility Issues

 Necro IPTV claims compatibility with a broad range of devices.
-However, the users say otherwise.
+That’s not what I saw, and other users also verified.
 There are several complaints regarding compatibility issues across different platforms.
 Android devices seem to work best, while iOS, Smart TV, and streaming device users encounter frequent crashes and connectivity issues.

 The service doesn’t seem optimized for popular streaming devices, which is ironic considering their target audience primarily uses FireSticks, Roku boxes, and similar hardware.